stavsetty/stavsetty.github.io/index.md

 ## MISCELLANOUS

-- Designed a thousand t-shirts for University-wide pro-Israel event
+- Designed a thousand t-shirts for university-wide pro-Israel event

 ![Image](tshirt.jpg)

 ## CONTACT ME
 Feel free to email me with any questions you may have or just to say hello!

-stavsetty@gmail.com
+(stavsetty@gmail.com)

 [linkedin](https://www.linkedin.com/in/stavsetty/)